 What lenses do you use?

-I'm a simple girl (at least when it comes to photography, ha!) and will always choose my 35mm 1.4 prime lens whenever I can.
-I love it!
-I also have a 50mm 1.4 prime and a 24-70mm 2.8 zoom lens that I use in the studio or in smaller areas.
-Of course I would LOVE to have a couple other lenses, but the lenses I currently have will get the job done for now :)
+I'm a simple girl (at least when it comes to photography, ha!) and will always choose either my 35mm 1.4 prime lens or 24-70mm 2.8 zoom lens.
+I love them both!
+I also have a 50mm 1.4 prime that I bring out on occasion!
+Of course I would LOVE to have a couple other lenses, but the lenses I currently have will get the job done :)

 What software do you use in post-processing?

 Adobe Lightroom.
 Sometimes I do use Adobe Photoshop, especially for newborn photos, but primarily I use Lightroom.